tusher02/3D-Snake-Three.js/README.md

 5. After eating each fruit, the speed of the snake will increase.
 6. After game over, there is a option to play the game again.

+After eating 200 fruits, the game will complete.

 # Run and Build

 1. To play the game one needs to download or clone the project.